April 19, 2018 S: Space (What is it, and how does it come about?)

 In our experiment, expansion causes the crests to flatten.
-Any location along a flat crest can initiate another, or many, wave trough.
-Random perturbations there are small, so curvature is small and resulting small masses abound.
-The original troughs are of high curvature, meaning massive, and so the greatly inertia there resists an outward flow and change.
-It is easy to see why such a high curvature trough/mass resists the outward flow of space (notice we haven’t got to what causes the production of space, but only are examining what we know from low energy exchanges).
+Any location along a flat crest (low curvature) can initiate another trough.
+Random perturbations there are small, so curvature is small and resulting small troughs (masses) can abound.
+The original troughs (near the Big Bang Singularity) are of high curvature, meaning massive, and so the great inertia there resists an outward flow and change.
+It is easy to see why such a high curvature trough/mass resists the outward flow of space (notice we haven’t got to what causes the production of that space, but only are examining what we know from low energy exchanges).
 Our experiment suggests other ways, other perspectives, on this resistance to the outward flow of energy.
-For example, what if, like water in a stream taking the path of least resistance around a rock, it is easier for the flow of energy to go around a highly curved obstacle more than moving it forward (especially if the trough-curvature/space-curvature is very tight).
-Or could it be that space is created for smaller particles which allows the motion and the flow bypasses the masses, extending the crests?
+For example, what if, like water in a stream taking the path of least resistance around a rock, it is easier for the flow of energy to go around a highly curved obstacle more than moving it forward/outward (especially if the trough-curvature/space-curvature is very tight)?
+Or could it be that space is created for smaller particles which allow the motion, and the flow bypasses the masses, extending the crests?

 When we get past Z, we will talk about ∏ and then, go back to discussing how the Grand Unification Theory (GUT) and the Theory of Everything (TOE) may not exist for solely massive objects, based on the difference of how information is transferred (shape is changed) in localities (local cg/gravitational fields/highly curved troughs) vs nonlocalities (small energy packets at light velocities on flattened crest where curvature approaches zero).